ZebraDevs/Z-TOHS/README.md

 Turns on the WIFI Hotspot and exits.

-EMDK API used is https://techdocs.zebra.com/emdk-for-android/13-0/mx/wifi/#hotspot-enabledisable
+The EMDK API used is https://techdocs.zebra.com/emdk-for-android/13-0/mx/wifi/#hotspot-enabledisable